ubiquity-os/telegram-interface/docs/progress.md

 ## Summary

-Phase 3 has been successfully completed with all major performance and scaling features implemented.
-The system is now production-ready with:
+Phase 4 has been successfully completed with all major tool registry improvements and dynamic discovery features implemented.
+The system is now production-ready with enhanced capabilities:

-- **Complete feature set** for core bot functionality
+- **Complete feature set** for core bot functionality with advanced tooling
-- **High-performance architecture** with caching and connection pooling
+- **High-performance architecture** with caching, connection pooling, and dynamic discovery
-- **Robust error handling** with circuit breaker patterns
+- **Robust error handling** with circuit breaker patterns and automatic recovery
-- **Scalable design** optimized for serverless deployment
+- **Scalable design** optimized for serverless deployment with enhanced resilience
-- **Comprehensive TypeScript integration** ensuring code quality
+- **Comprehensive TypeScript integration** ensuring code quality across all phases
+- **Tool Discovery Service** providing dynamic MCP server monitoring and management
+- **Enhanced Error Recovery** with comprehensive circuit breaker and telemetry integration

-The system is ready to progress to Phase 4 (Testing and Monitoring) with a strong foundation and no blocking technical issues.
+The system is ready to progress to Phase 5 (Advanced Testing and Production Optimization) with a comprehensive foundation including all core functionality, performance optimizations, and advanced tool management capabilities.